kyverno/KDP/proposals/cleanup.md

 - Implement the logic for graceful shutdown of the controller.

+- Made the custom informers so as to support the graceful shutdown of the individual controllers and also avoiding the resource leak.

+- Implmented the graceful shutdown of the workers by using the cancellable context.

+- Added the unit tests for the calculation and correect parsing of the time.

+- Added the Kuttl tests to make sure that each of the scenarios is covered gracefully by the controller.

 ## Pros And Cons of Both implementations
 **Implementation 1**: add a new cleanup controller in the Kyerno main process